henrikoldcorn/ppmtopng/README.md

 For an example see test.ppm (and .png).

 Why might this be useful?
 I use it so then other programs (i.e. raymarching, raytracing etc.) don't have to worry about outputting in a decently small and more complicated format. ppmtopng then converts to a rather smaller but still lossless image.
 A simple script can tie everything together.
 Example: fancy_graphics_program > out.ppm && ppmtopng out.ppm out.png

+License: MIT, for my own code, meaning do whatever you like with it, but don't blame me if it doesn't work.
+Credit appreciated but not required.
+For LodePNG (lodepng.cpp and lodepng.h) the license is as within the file.